More and More U.S. Lawmakers Considering AI Regulations in Health Decisions

 Need Help?

 If these two bills prove to be successful in the long-term, it wouldn’t be surprising to see more and more states considering AI regulations on a variety of insurance industries.
 For assistance in navigating compliance, don’t hesitate to contact BABL AI.
-One of their audit experts can offer valuable guidance and support.
+Hence, one of their audit experts can offer valuable guidance and support.

 Subscribe to our Newsletter